NaorGuetta/NaorGuetta/README.md

 ### Summary
 I'm **Naor Guetta**,

-a Computer Science student with just one semester left before I graduate 🎓 Passionate about continuous learning, solving tricky problems, and diving into new technologies 😊
+a Computer Science student with just one semester left before I graduate.🎓 Passionate about continuous learning, solving tricky problems, and diving into new technologies 😊

 ### Skills: